 17 August 1942: Mission No. 1.
-The United States VIII Bomber Command made its first heavy bomber attack on Nazi-occupied Europe when eighteen Boeing B-17E Flying Fortress four-engine bombers of the 97th Bombardment Group (Heavy), based at RAF Polebrook, Northamptonshire, England, headed for the railroad marshaling yards at Rouen-Sotteville, France, at 1530 hours.
+The United States VIII Bomber Command made its first heavy bomber attack on Nazi-occupied Europe when eighteen Boeing B-17E Flying Fortress four-engine bombers of the 97th Bombardment Group (Heavy), based at RAF Polebrook, Northamptonshire, England, headed for the railroad marshaling yards at Rouen-Sotteville, France.
 This was the largest and most active railroad yard in northern France.
-The group was escorted by several squadrons of Royal Air Force Supermarine Spitfire fighters.
+The group began takeoffs at 1530 hours.
+It was escorted by several squadrons of Royal Air Force Supermarine Spitfire fighters.

 While six B-17s flew along the French coast as a diversion, twelve bombers flew to Rouen and were over the target from 1739 to 1746.
 From an altitude of 23,000 feet (7,010 meters), they dropped 39,000 pounds (17,690 kilograms) of general purpose bombs.
 Accuracy was good.
 One of the aim points, the locomotive shops, was destroyed by a direct hit.
 The overall results were moderate.

 All the bombers returned to their base, with the first landing at 1900.
 Two B-17s had been damaged.
 American gunners claimed damage to one Luftwaffe airplane.